Mali civil society and peacebuilding

 Workshop for field researchers

-This workshop, hosted by Conascipal and held in collaboration with the SIPRI team, will bring together field researchers participating in the project to prepare for the conduct of field research in Mali.
+This workshop, hosted by Conascipal and held in collaboration with the SIPRI team, brought together field researchers participating in the project to prepare for the conduct of field research in Mali.

 Paper, November 2013